nlicalzi/launch_school/ls170_networking_foundations/lesson_3/review_cards.md

 * URI
   * What is the term for an identifer for a particular resource within an information space?
 (What is a Uniform Resource Identifier (URI)?)
 * URL
-  * What is the subset of subset of Uniform Resource Identifiers (URIs) that, in addition to identifying a resource, provide a means of locating the resource by describing its primary access mechanism (e.g. its network 'location')?
+  * What is the subset of Uniform Resource Identifiers (URIs) that, in addition to identifying a resource, provide a means of locating the resource by describing its primary access mechanism (e.g. its network 'location')?
 (What is a Uniform Resource Locator (URL)?)
   * What are the 5 typical components of a URL?
 (What do we create by combining a scheme, hostname, port, path, and query string?)
   * Name each individual piece of the following url: `http://www.example.com:88/home?item=book`
     * Scheme: `http`, hostname: `example.com`, port: `88`, path: `/home/`, query string: `?item=book`